Are Power Inverters Bad For Your Car?

 Who Should Get A Power Inverter?

-One exception would be if you urgently need to charge a specific device during a lengthy journey.
-Again, though, in most cases, you should wait until you arrive or do it before you leave.
+One exception would be if you desperately need to charge a specific device during a lengthy journey.
+Again, though, in most cases, you should wait until you arrive or do it before you depart.

 Another exception might apply to remote manual laborers.
-For example, a well-wired-in power inverter might suit you if you need to take your truck out into the untamed wilderness to cut trees with a huge saw.
+For example, a well-connected power inverter might suit you if you need to take your truck out into the untamed wilderness to cut trees with a massive saw.

-That said, assessing your needs and weighing the risks is still crucial.
+That said, evaluating your needs and weighing the risks is still vital.
 You don’t want a power inverter to kill your car battery and thus mean you’re stuck in the middle of nowhere.
 It might be much less hazardous to buy a generator and take that with you.

 Should You Get A Power Inverter?